myzhengSIMM/Tora3D/README.md

         Extraction code: nKrC

 ## setup
-You should install pyg in your conda enveriment to run this Repositories
+You should install pyg in your conda enveriment to run this Repositories.

 ## preprocess
 Preprocess the GEOM dataset in the preprocess.ipynb file, where the data_path is the path to the GEOM dataset.（data source：https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/JNGTDF The data file we downloaded is rdkit_folder.tar.gz.）The files generated after preprocessing are placed in ./data_1/drugs/.